-5 Tips for Overcoming Anxiety & Depression in College
+Tips for Dealing with Depression in College

 1. Take On a Sport

-There is a close relationship between physical exercise and your mental health.
+There is a close relationship between physical exercise and mental health.
 Getting active can help improve your mood, your quality of sleep, and body image.
 A bonus is that doing a club or intramural sport can help you socialize and build community.
 This can be something as simple, as joining the bowling club or an intramural softball team.
 You don’t have to be a pro, just show up.

 2. Create a Support Network

 It is important that you have people in our life that you can turn to when you feel depressed or overwhelmed.
-When you’re in college this can be hard if you do not live near family or friends the you grew up with.
+When you’re in college this can be hard if you do not live near the family and friends you grew up with.
 A few ways to make new supportive relationships while in college are to a church home, join a social club or connect with classmates outside of class.
 Other options may include identifying mental health support services on campus like a therapist or support groups.
 Support groups are great because you can connect with other students struggle in similar areas as you.

-3. Engage In a Hobby
+3. Find a Hobby You Enjoy

 4. Pursue Your Passion